anishsarum/Sudoku-Solver/README.md

 ## Files
 - sudokuSolver.py - CLI
 - sudokuSolverVisual.py - GUI Solution (requires Pygame)
-- sudokuSolverVisualSteps - GUI Step by Step Backtracking and Solution (requires Pygame)
+- sudokuSolverVisualSteps - GUI Step by Step Backtracking and Solution (requires Pygame).
+This might take quite a while so you can edit the FPS constant to adjust the speed of the backtracking steps.

 ## Requirements
 - Python 3